traas-stack/holoinsight-docs/docs/src/en/dev-guide/test/test-scenes.md

 - [HoloInsight OTEL Collector](https://github.com/traas-stack/holoinsight-collector)

 This scene also deploys several test applications for better integration testing and better demonstration effects.

 - demo-client
 - demo-server
 - demo-redis

 `demo-client` and `demo-server` have `skywalking-java-agent` enabled.
 They will report trace datum to `HoloInsight OTEL Collector`.

-After the container is started, the deployment script will copy HoloInsight-agent into it and execute agent in background using sidecar mode.
+After all containers are started, the deployment script will copy HoloInsight-agent into it and execute agent in background using sidecar mode.
+Some Python scripts are mounted into `/home/admin/test` directory of `HoloInsight server`.
+In after.sh

 Currently, running this test scene consumes about 5GB of memory.

 Example:

 ```text
 build=1 debug=1 ./test/scenes/scene-default/up.sh